-Data-driven attribution gives credit for conversions based on how people search for your business and decide to become your customers.
-It uses data from your account to determine which ads, keywords and campaigns have the greatest impact on your business goals.
-You can use data-driven attribution for website and Google Analytics conversions from Search Network campaigns.
+Data-driven attribution gives credit for conversions based on how people engage with your various ads and decide to become your customers.
+It uses data from your account to determine which ads, keywords, and campaigns have the greatest impact on your business goals.
+You can use data-driven attribution for website, shop visit, and Google Analytics conversions from Search Network campaigns.

 This article explains data-driven attribution, including the requirements for using it.
 To learn more about attribution models in general, or to learn how to select an attribution model for your conversion actions, read About attribution models.